John-Abbott-College/SN1-Notes/Notes/01_Expressions_Variables_Constants.md

 ### Variable naming convention

+Now that you've seen that programming expressions don't play by the math rules, let's break away even more from your math habits.

-While, you can use simple names just like  `x`, `y`  in math, it is preferable to give variables a name that is more descriptive of what they represent.
+While, you can use simple names just like  `x`, `y`, it is preferable to give variables a name that is more descriptive of what they represent.